sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

     // ...
 ```

-If parsed exception classes doesn't use [GlobalException](global-exception.md#setup) functionality then exceptions
+If parsed exception classes do not use [GlobalException](global-exception.md#setup) functionality then exceptions
 data will be put in an array under each exception class fully qualified name as a key.
 That array's elements will
 represent each exception in that class with its code as a key: